Safety Advisor – Mobile, Ukraine

 12-month renewable contract, €4,550 per month salary, €1,200 monthly housing allowance, 4 calendar days annual leave per month and 7 days of R&R every 3 months, global medical coverage (excluding USA), $200,000 AD&D coverage.
 The expected start date is 01 November 2023.

 INSO is fully committed to safe recruitment, selection and vetting of all potential new staff, trustees and volunteers and we will ensure rigorous compliance with our Code of Conduct and Safeguarding policy throughout the recruitment process.

-- One relevant and substantive writing sample in English that demonstrates your analytical and reporting ability (10-page maximum).
+- One relevant and substantive writing sample in English that demonstrates your analytical and report writing abilities.

 Please do not send any additional information.
 Only short-listed candidates will be contacted.

 Tell us a little about yourself